The World Tonight (Philippine TV program): Transition into cable; start of Castro-Palma era

-The World Tonight began to simulcast on the network's cable news channel Sarimanok News Network (now ANC) launched on May 1, 1996, even it was still airing on ABS-CBN.
+The World Tonight began to simulcast on the network's cable news channel Sarimanok News Network (now ANC) launched on May 1, 1996, while it was still airing on ABS-CBN.

 On February 9, 1998, Tina Monzon-Palma replaced Loren Legarda and joined Angelo Castro Jr. to the newscast when Legarda ran and later won as the top senator in the elections.
 Palma used to anchor rival newscasts GMA Headline News (on GMA Network) from 1986 until 1992 and The Big News (on the reopened ABC, now TV5) from 1992 to 1997.
 Loren Legarda made her final broadcast on the February 6, 1998 newscast.

 However, beginning in late 1998, the ratings of English late-night newscasts including The World Tonight started to decline when rival GMA introduced Filipino language late-night news with the relaunch of GMA Network News, anchored by Mike Enriquez and Vicky Morales; it debuted as an English newscast in 1992 and switched to Filipino with the relaunch, surging ahead of the ratings game in the process.

 The World Tonight made its final broadcast on ABS-CBN on August 13, 1999.
 It was then replaced by the network's first Filipino-language late-night newscast, Pulso: Aksyon Balita anchored by Korina Sanchez and Ted Failon.
-The show competed with Frontpage: Ulat ni Mel Tiangco, which replaced GMA Network News on the same day.
+The show competed with Frontpage: Ulat ni Mel Tiangco, which replaced GMA Network News a week later on August 23 of the same day.